Quick Checks

 If you configured

-watchNamespaces, verify your job’s namespace is included.
+watchNamespaces, verify your workload’s namespace is included.
 By default, the agent watches all namespaces.Agent Not Starting

 Symptoms: Pod in CrashLoopBackOff or Error state| Error | Solution |